|Policy Title: Aircraft on University Property/Unmanned Aircraft Systems (Drones)||Category: Administration|

 PURPOSE OF THIS POLICY

 Colorado State University must comply with federal and state laws and FAA regulations regarding aircraft, including unmanned aircraft systems (UAS).
-Inherent risks in the operation of such equipment necessitate proper safety practices, additional insurance protections, and requisite oversight and authority for the operation of UAS on CSU property, at CSU-sponsored events, or offsite in support of CSU business, research and teaching activities.
+Inherent risks in the operation of such equipment necessitate proper safety practices, insurance protections, and requisite oversight and authority for the operation of UAS on CSU property, at CSU-sponsored events, or offsite in support of CSU business, research and teaching activities.

 APPLICATION OF THIS POLICY